+86 1510-529-7925 [email protected]

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

 Shooting from the side of the drummer means focusing is easy, I tend to focus on the face or even the stool that the drummer sits on.
-I keep the focus points far away from anything that is shiny.
+I keep the focus points far away from anything shiny.
 Cameras love shiny things and will always focus on them if you give them a chance.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-When shooting the drummer from the front, this is the one time I go to the face for focusing.
+When shooting the drummer from the front, this is the one time I go to the face for focus.
 I try to keep the focus points away from the drums.
 Like I said before, you have to keep the focus point away from shiny things.
 Luckily, although most drummers move very fast, it is the arms that are moving.
-Generally, their head and chest stay reasonable still.
+Generally, their head and chest stay reasonably still.
 So they are not very difficult to shoot, just make sure your shutter speed is nice and fast.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals